junxit/us-congress-bills-112/bill.md

     - **(B)** facilitating the development of a world-class domestic copper deposit capable of meeting a significant portion of the annual United States demand for this strategic and important mineral, in an area which has already been subject to mining operations;
     - **(C)** significantly enhancing Federal, State, and local revenue collections in a time of severe governmental budget shortfalls;
     - **(D)** securing Federal ownership and protection of land with significant fish and wildlife, recreational, scenic, water, riparian, cultural, and other public values;
-    - **(E)** assisting more efficient Federal land management via Federal acquisition of land for addition to the Las Cienegas and San Pedro Riparian National Conservation Areas, and to the Tonto and Coconino National Forests;
+    - **(E)** assisting more efficient Federal land management via Federal acquisition of land for addition to the Las Cienegas and San Pedro National Conservation Areas, and to the Tonto and Coconino National Forests;
     - **(F)** providing opportunity for community expansion and economic diversification adjacent to the towns of Superior, Miami, and Globe, Arizona; and
     - **(G)** protecting the cultural resources and other values of the Apache Leap escarpment located near Superior, Arizona; and
   - **(2)** the land exchange is, therefore, in the public interest.